 Sadly, US immigration has had bad experience in the past, with this type of “romance” visa.
-Many who were not eligible applied for spouse visa’s.
+Many who were not eligible for other visas applied for spouse visa’s.
 In reality they were not seeking a life together in the USA, but only seeking admission to the USA.
 Their relationship was not real, it was a “sham”

 Gold diggers, gigolos, con-men even terrorists have used spouse visas as a back door into the USA.

-Normally in USA one is considered “innocent until proven guilty”.
-But because of the bad apples who have abused the immigration system ahead of you, and have basically “poisoned the well” , now when you apply for a visa for your partner, regardless of how beautiful the ceremony and honeymoon were, SORRY, but even after all that, NOW immigration takes the attitude you are “guilty until proven innocent”
+Normally in the USA one is considered “innocent until proven guilty”.
+But because of the bad apples who have abused the immigration system ahead of you, and have basically “poisoned the well” , now when you apply for a visa for your partner, regardless of how beautiful the ceremony and honeymoon were, even after all that, NOW immigration takes the attitude you are “guilty until proven innocent”

 Because they are “IN LOVE”, because they are sincere, because they may have already Made their vows, they assumed no special, no extra effort to prove their situation was needed.